BerenMillidge/BerenMillidge.github.io/_posts/2019-12-13-Thoughts-On-The-Election.md

   * 1.) actually implement and succeed at Brexit and related promises.
   * 2.)
 Consolidate their gains against labour in working class northern areas.
  These are by no means guaranteed in the future, especially if labour make a strong attack on them again and this time without the brexit wedge issue.
 There is still a substantial danger they will lose their gains come 2025.
-  There are three key threats the tories face:
+  There are four key threats the tories face:
     * 1.)
 Failed brexit negotiations.
 If Brexit fails in that the economy really suffers OR negotiations drag on forever then this will put tories in a tough position and may reverse many of their gains.
     * 2.)
 Scotland.
 Dealing with the SNP is going to be a key issue of 2020-2024 period.
 Key aim is to deny scotland a second referendum while working to push through brexit to remove that wedge